louchesprocket/pgnutil/README.md

 ## Known Issues

-When running pgnutil under recent Java versions, the Zero-Allocation Hashing library is currently producing warning messages due to a deprecated a.p.i.
-A fix for this will be incorporated as soon as Zero-Allocation Hashing makes one available.

 Pgnutil is victim to the PGN specification's greatest infirmity: lack of standardized move notation.
 PGN files are allowed to list moves in any way at all.
 This means, for example, that "Bb2," "c1-b2," and "B-QN2" are all valid notation.
 Pgnutil makes no effort to normalize moves (as this would entail a large performance penalty), so all move comparisons, such as the "-mo" and "-ro" options, as well as duplicate finding and opening statistics, assume that notation throughout the input file is consistent.
 The various ECO-code and position-finding options require that the input file be in Standard Algebraic Notation.